acs-network/mcc/README.md

 $ ./setup_mtcp_dpdk_env.sh
      - Press [15] x86_64-native-linux-gcc to compile the package
      - Press [18] Insert IGB UIO module to install the driver
-     - Press [22] Setup hugepage mappings for NUMA systems to setup hugepages(10240 best for each node)
+     - Press [22] Setup hugepage mappings for NUMA systems to setup hugepages(Best input 20480 for every NUMA node with 2M hugepages, or 40 for every NUMA node with 1G hugepages.)
      - Press [24] Bind Ethernet/Baseband/Crypto device to IGB UIO module
      - Press [35] Exit Script to quit the tool
      - Press "y" Get dpdk Ethernet device name(dpdk0 for default)